 2. Pastors will not be legally compelled to officiate same-sex wedding ceremonies—for now

 In the near term, no pastor will be forced to officiate any wedding ceremony with which he disagrees.
 Pastors remain free to make a theological determination about who they will marry and who they will not.
-For example, pastors will normally not marry a believer to an unbeliever and many will not perform ceremonies for someone they know did not have biblical grounds for a previous divorce.
+For example, pastors will normally not marry a believer to an unbeliever and many will not perform ceremonies for someone they know did not have biblical grounds for a previous divorce (find out if you have a case regarding divorce).
 Nothing in the Supreme Court’s opinion changes the freedom of pastors to continue to make those theologically-based decisions about who they will marry.
+If you are charged of some crime and is planning to go for no contest pleading, consult you criminal defense attorney and learn about its benefits and negative sides.

 Consequently, pastors should refrain from retreating from marriage ceremonies.
 Some have suggested that pastors disengage from “civil marriage” and only perform religious ceremonies.
 This type of reaction is not only legally unnecessary, but it sends a message that pastors have “abdicated the field” on the battleground of marriage.
 Instead, pastors should engage more fervently in advocating and expounding the truth about marriage by maintaining a faithful, Gospel-centered witness to who they will marry and who they will not.